Thuzi/facebook-node-sdk/README.md

 * `'timeout'` integer number of milliseconds to wait for a response.
 Requests that have not received a response in *X* ms. If set to null or 0 no timeout will exist.
 On timeout an error object will be returned to the api callback with the error code of `'ETIMEDOUT'` (example below).
 * `'scope'` string representing the Facebook scope to use in `getLoginUrl`.
 * `'redirectUri'` string representing the Facebook redirect_uri to use in `getLoginUrl`.
+* `'Promise'` Promise implementation to use when `FB.api` is called without a callback.
+Defaults to the Promise implementation returned by `require('any-promise')`.

 ### version